Energy Cascade and Damping in Fast-Mode Compressible Turbulence: Introduction

-\textit{Introduction}---Turbulence is a fundamental phenomenon in space and astrophysical plasmas, playing a crucial role in many physical processes from heating and particle acceleration, transport of particles and energy, magnetic dynamo and reconnection, star formation and disk accretion, interstellar dust and chemistry, etc.\cite[][and references therein]{YLP08, comisso2018particle, Yan2022, maiti2022cosmic, Zhao2025, Lazarian2009, brandenburg2005astrophysical,retino2007situ, ZhangYan2011, mac2004control, Hirashita:2010ve, Ge16, scalo2004interstellar}.
-At low frequency magnetohydrodynamic (MHD) scales, turbulence is primarily governed by three eigenmodes \cite{stix1992waves}, Alfv\'en modes, fast magnetosonic modes, and slow magnetosonic modes, exhibiting distinct physical properties.
-Among them, incompressible Alfv\'en-mode turbulence, showing anisotropic cascade behavior perpendicular and parallel to background magnetic field, has been extensively studied \cite{goldreich1995toward,tu1995mhd,franci2018solar,yang2023energy,bruno2013solar}, and slow-mode turbulence shares similarities with Alfv\'enic turbulence \cite{goldreich1995toward, lithwick2001compressible, cho2002compressible, makwana2020properties}.
-In contrast, the compressible turbulence, especially dominated by fast-mode and involving strong fluctuations in density and magnetic field strength, remains poorly understood.
-Only a limited number of studies have investigated its energy cascade, showing an almost isotropic cascade with power spectral index close to $-1.5$ \cite{cho2002compressible, chandran2005weak, zhao2022multispacecraft, galtier2023fast}.
+Turbulence is a fundamental phenomenon in space and astrophysical plasmas, playing a crucial role in many physical processes from heating and particle acceleration, transport of particles and energy, magnetic dynamo and reconnection, star formation and disk accretion, interstellar dust and chemistry, etc. \citep[][and references therein]{mac2004control,scalo2004interstellar, brandenburg2005astrophysical,retino2007situ, YLP08,Lazarian2009,Hirashita:2010ve, Ge16, comisso2018particle, ZhangYan2011, maiti2022cosmic,Yan2022, Zhao2025}.
+At magnetohydrodynamic (MHD) scales, turbulence is primarily governed by three low frequency propagating eigenmodes \citep{stix1992waves}, Alfv\'en-modes, fast-modes, and slow-modes, exhibiting distinct physical properties.
+Among them, incompressible Alfv\'en-mode turbulence, showing anisotropic cascade behavior perpendicular and parallel to background magnetic field with Kolmogorov scaling applicable only in the perpendicular direction, has been extensively studied \citep{goldreich1995toward,tu1995mhd,bruno2013solar,franci2018solar,yang2023energy}, and slow-mode turbulence is compressible but shares similarities with Alfv\'enic turbulence \citep{goldreich1995toward, lithwick2001compressible, cho2002compressible, makwana2020properties}.
+In contrast, compressible fast-mode turbulence remains the least understood.
+Existing studies suggest an almost isotropic cascade with a power-law index near $-1.5$ \citep{cho2002compressible, chandran2005weak, zhao2022multispacecraft, galtier2023fast}, but its dynamical robustness and damping process are still debated.